 Yes No Also, contact the IRB if you have questions, complaints or concerns which you do not feel you can discuss with the physician.
 The University of Utah IRB may be reached by phone at (801) 581-3655 or by e-mail at irb@hsc.utah.edu.
 Is the treatment or device-related injuries statement included?
 Standard language: If you are hurt from being in this expanded access treatment, you can choose to get medical care at the University of Utah.
 The University of Utah has not set aside any money to pay the costs of this medical care.
 The University will work with you to try to address any medical costs.
-Costs will be charged to you or your insurance company (if you have insurance).
-If the study has a sponsor, the costs may be charged to them.
+Code Wheelers of the control of the control of the code of the cod Costs will be charged to you or your insurance company (if you have insurance).
 Costs can also be charged to others who may have responsibility for paying for your medical care.
 Since this is expanded access treatment, some health insurance plans may not pay for the costs.
 By signing this consent form you are not giving up your right to pursue legal action against any parties involved with this expanded access treatment.
 The University of Utah is a part of the government.
 If you are hurt in this expanded access treatment and want to sue the University and its employees and students, special laws may apply.
-The Governmental Immunity Act of Utah is a law that controls when a person needs to bring a claim against the government and limits the amount of money a person may recover.
+The Governmental Immunity Act of Utah is a law that controls when a person needs · · · · · · · · · · · · · · · · · · · to bring a claim against the government and limits the amount of money a person may recover.
 You can review sections 63G -7-101 to -904 of the Utah Code.
 Is there a statement that the treatment or procedure is voluntary?
 Examples: Whether or not you take this investigational drug is up to you.
 If you choose not to receive the investigational drug, it will not result in penalty or loss of benefits to which you are otherwise entitled.
-You can choose to take the investigational drug now but change your mind later.
+We are also and to be to be the first of the control of the contro You can choose to take the investigational drug now but change your mind later.
 Tell your doctor right away about your decision if you change your mind later.
 It will not result in any penalty or loss of benefits to which you are otherwise entitled.
 It is your choice whether to be treated with the investigational device.
-If you choose not to be treated with the investigational device, it will not result in penalty or loss of benefits to which you are otherwise entitled. penalty of 1000 by benefits to which you are otherwise entitled.
+If you choose not to be treated with the investigational device, it will not result in penalty or loss of benefits to which you are otherwise entitled. permany or record, were a remained and deficient mode criticions.
+1